kaizhu256/node-electron-lite/README.md

 /*
 example.js

-this electron script will screen-capture http://electron.atom.io/
+this electron script will screen-capture the webpage http://electron.atom.io

 instruction
     1. save this script as example.js